 Upon completing the evaluation, the district or charter school must give the parent a copy of the evaluation report at no cost.

 If the parent disagrees with the Full Individual Evaluation (FIE) provided by the District, the parent has a right to request an independent educational evaluation (IEE) evaluation at public expense, by someone who does not work for the District.
-Parents may refer to the posted 2018-2019 FBISD Special Education Independent Education Evaluation (IEE) procedures for more information.
+Parents may refer to pages 1036-1039 in the posted 2020-2021 FBISD Special Education Independent Education Evaluation (IEE) procedures for more information.

 Procedural Safeguards are avaliable to review and understand your rights in the evaluation process.